johnbintz/vegetable_glue/README.md

 VegetableGlue.path = '../path/to/the/app'
 ```

 The app will clean its database on each scenario.
-To restart the app, pass in the environment variable `GLUE_RESTART`:
+To restart the app, pass in the environment variable `REGLUE`:

     REGLUE=true bundle exec cucumber